 For me, the ‘Convivencia’ was a ‘Golden Age’ in the history of Civilization.

-The challenge for modern leaders is how to create a legal, social and political foundation for what Mediators facilitate all the time – a dialogue of peaceful and constructive co-existence.
+The challenge for all politicians is how institutionally, to create a legal, social and political foundation for what Mediators facilitate all the time – a ‘dialogue of peaceful and constructive co-existence’.

-What I am seeing across the Atlantic and here in the UK, is a destructive politics of ‘division’, which is serving the interests of a small and wealthy elite who are bound together by a shared right wing ‘religious’ and ‘colonial’ ideology manifest in ‘hegemony’.
+What I am seeing across the Atlantic and in the UK, is a destructive politics of ‘hatred’ and ‘division’, which is serving the interests of a small and wealthy elite who are bound together by a shared right wing ‘religious’ and ‘colonial’ ideology which manifests itself in ‘hegemony’.

-History teaches us that this can only lead to war/revolution.
+History teaches us that this can only lead to endless wars and revolution.

 Comments added: